top of page

 Chinese Funeral Culture and Grief Etiquettes — History, Tradition, and Customs

-What Is National Grief Etiquette In Chinese Funeral Culture?
+National Grief Etiquette in Chinese Funeral Culture

 No later than the Zhou Dynasty (1046 BC — 256 BC), national grief etiquettes were held to mourn large-scale tragedies, including famine, plague, natural disasters, and significant failures in warfare.